jefersongiovani/BlazorControlPanelCRM/README.md

 ## 📝 License

-This project is proprietary software developed for business management purposes.
+This project is an open source software developed for business management purposes.
+The intent is to provide a relatively complete template for building a control panel.

 ## 🤝 Contributing

-This is a private project.
+This is a open source project.
 For questions or support, please contact the development team.

 ---

-**Control Painel CRM** - Empowering businesses with intelligent customer relationship management.